 The Houseleek was once used in Italy as a love charm.
 However, that use for it has fallen out of fashion.

 Modern medical research has shown that the Houseleek contains carbohydrates, isocitric acid, citric acid, malic acid, malonic acid, free amino acids (asparagines), carbonic phenol acid, flavonoids, and mucilage.
-The flavonoids contribute to its anti-inflammatory properties.
+The flavonoids contribute to their anti-inflammatory properties.
 So once again, modern scientists can confirm what the ancients and rustics have known for centuries.